80% of First-Time Memoirists Make These Mistakes.

 Art lies in knowing what to edit out as much as what to include.

-If you’re including events simply because they “occurred” and not because they are directly relevant to your plot, you’re going to have an unwieldy memoir that needs to be rewritten.
-A rule of thumb: if a scene doesn’t relate to your transformation, cut.
+If you’re including events simply because they occurred, not because they are directly relevant to the plot, you’re going to have an unwieldy book that needs rewriting.
+If a scene doesn’t relate to your transformation, cut.

 An interesting life does not make for an interesting memoir.
 A interesting take on life makes for an interesting memoir.